 The Indian superior services are therefore very largely manned by Britishers.
 This means fine careers for British 'lads'-and a heavy drain on India's public revenue.
 Merely to benefit the British lads the cost of administration has been made to increase exorbitantly.
-New jobs for young British bureaucrats are being created every now and then; and their emoluments are far beyond the capacity of Indian revenues. services are a 'drain' in the real sense of the They are so expensive, and such a large portion of their income is spent outside India.
+New jobs for young British bureaucrats are being created every now and then; and their emoluments are far beyond the capacity of Indian revenues.
+The services are a 'drain' in the real sense of the word.
+They are so expensive, and such a large portion of their incomes is spent outside India.
 The heavy amount remitted as pensions is a dead loss to the country.

-In April 1913, the proportion of Indians and Britishers including Anglo-Indians in different departments of State service was as under:
+In April 1913, the proportion of Britishers, Indians and Anglo-Indians in different departments of state service was as under: